streamingfast/substreams/docs/new/tutorials/solana/token-tracker/token-tracker.md

-The Solana Token Tracker Substreams allow you to extract transfers from SPL tokens.
-The Substreams allows you to pass as a parameter the token you want to track!
+The Solana Token Tracker Substreams allows you to extract transfers from Solana Token Programs.
+You can simply provide the address of the token you want to track as an input to the Substreams.

 ## Before You Begin

 The Solana Token Tracker Substreams requires medium to advanced Substreams knowledge.
 If this is the first time you are using Substreams, make sure you:

 - Read the [Develop Substreams](../../../develop/develop.md) section, which will teach you the basics of the developing Substreams modules.
-- Complete the [Explore Solana](../explore-solana/explore-solana.md) tutorial, which will assist in understading the main pieces of the Solana Substreams.
+- Complete the [Explore Solana](../explore-solana/explore-solana.md) tutorial, which will assist you in understanding the main pieces of the Solana Substreams.

 If you already have the required knowledge, clone the [Solana Token Tracker GitHub repository](https://github.com/streamingfast/solana-token-tracker).
 You will go through the code in the following steps.